 - •

-Ferries traveling from Athens (All Ports) to Santorini may stop at other destinations along the way, for example: Rafina - Tinos - Mykonos - Paros - Ios - Santorini.
+Ferries traveling from Athens (All Ports) to Santorini may stop at other destinations along the way, for example: Rafina - Andros - Tinos - Mykonos - Paros - Naxos - Santorini.

 Ferry companies from Athens (All Ports) to Santorini

-The Athens (All Ports) to Santorini route is served by Blue Star Ferries, Seajets, Fast Ferries, Golden Star Ferries, hoper.
+The Athens (All Ports) to Santorini route is served by Seajets, Fast Ferries, Blue Star Ferries, Golden Star Ferries.
 The ferry companies running this route next week, grouped by departure port and sorted by average ticket price.

 Athens (All Ports) to Santorini ferry schedule